 Cost of living in Sweden

 As a new student in Lund, it can be a good idea to draw up your own budget to help you plan your expenses.
-Bear in mind that the first month is often the most expensive, with various costs associated with setting up your study and living arrangements and getting settled.
+Bear in mind that the first month is often the most expensive.

-Below is a breakdown of what a monthly budget may look like, depending on your specific costs for rent and leisure activities:
+Below is an example of what a monthly budget may look like, depending on your costs for rent and leisure activities.
+Note that this is only a rough estimate.

 Student discounts